 Spain's underrated treasures

 Spain’s headline sights and cities are rightly famous, from the magnificent spires of the Sagrada Familia and Seville Cathedral, to the Moorish palace and gardens at Granada’s Alhambra.
 But venture off the beaten track just a little and there are plenty of fantastic hidden gems to discover, too.
-Here are six of our favourites…
+Here are five of our favourites…

 This remarkably well-preserved medieval village is like something out of a storybook – all golden-stone houses and cobbled streets, with an 11th-century bridge crossing the babbling waters of the Fluvià river.